- Web Server

-Using ATA Over Ethernet (AoE) On Debian Squeeze (Initiator And Target)
+Using ATA Over Ethernet (AoE) On Ubuntu 12.04 (Initiator And Target)

-This guide explains how you can set up an AoE target and an AoE initiator (client), both running Debian Squeeze.
+This guide explains how you can set up an AoE target and an AoE initiator (client), both running Ubuntu 12.04.
 AoE stands for "ATA over Ethernet" and is a storage area network (SAN) protocol which allows AoE initiators to use storage devices on the (remote) AoE target using normal ethernet cabling.
 "Remote" in this case means "inside the same LAN" because AoE is not routable outside a LAN (this is a major difference compared to iSCSI).
 To the AoE initiator, the remote storage looks like a normal, locally-attached hard drive.

 How To Monitor Hard Drive Usage In Ubuntu Server Using The Visual Philesight CGI Script

 This process will add a nice visual representation of the hardrive usage on your Ubuntu server which you can acces over your local network.
 It's based on "philesight" which is a nice clone of philelight.